Homebrew/brew.sh/_posts/2020-11-18-homebrew-tap-with-bottles-uploaded-to-github-releases.md

 author: dawidd6
 ---

-## Introduction

 Since the [Homebrew 2.5.2 release](https://github.com/Homebrew/brew/releases/tag/2.5.2), you can upload bottles (binary packages) to GitHub Releases, in addition to the previous standard - Bintray.
-The [PR](https://github.com/Homebrew/brew/pull/8410) to `Homebrew/brew` was merged on 15 September.
-A [companion PR](https://github.com/Homebrew/homebrew-test-bot/pull/486) to `Homebrew/homebrew-test-bot` added support for setting the base download URL of bottles pointing to specific release on GitHub.
+Support was added to `Homebrew/brew` in this [PR](https://github.com/Homebrew/brew/pull/8410) on 2020-09-15, and a [companion PR](https://github.com/Homebrew/homebrew-test-bot/pull/486) to `Homebrew/homebrew-test-bot` added support for setting the base download URL of bottles to point to a specific release on GitHub.

-## Creating the tap
+### Creating the tap

-First, go to GitHub and create an empty repository named with `homebrew-` prefix, for example: `USER/homebrew-tap`.
+First, go to GitHub and create an empty repository named with the `homebrew-` prefix, for example: `USER/homebrew-tap`.

 ![github-repo](/assets/img/blog/homebrew-tap-github-releases/github-repo.png)